How to Know When to Break Up

 9. You no longer care about your partner’s well-being

-You are so over them that when something bad happens at work or in their personal life, you just roll your eyes and go about your own business.
+You are so over them that when something bad happens at work or in their personal life, you just roll your eyes and go about your business.

-You may not want bad things for them, but you just can’t seem to care to proactively find ways to make them feel better, or help them find solutions.
-This could happen because they seldom listen to your suggestions, which had hurt you in the past.
-Definitely a sign and answer to the question of when is it time to break up!
+You may not want bad things for them, but you just can’t seem to care to proactively find ways to make them feel better or help them find solutions.

-If your partner does little to contribute to the relationship, in terms of planning activities or helping around the house, it could mean that it is time to end the relationship.
+If your partner does little to contribute to the relationship, in terms of planning activities or helping around the house, it could mean it is time to end the relationship.

 A relationship is a partnership, and while one person may need to contribute more on certain days, one partner cannot take the relationship forward all alone.